farhanalii/farhanalii/README.md

 </div>

-## 🚀 Senior Backend Engineer | Python Specialist | Cloud Architect
+## 🚀 Senior Backend Engineer | Python & ERP Specialist | Cloud Architect

 I'm a passionate backend engineer with **7+ years** of experience building scalable, high-performance systems that power enterprise applications.
-Currently architecting microservices at **Dalba Group** in Riyadh, Saudi Arabia.
+Currently architecting microservices at **Tier1 Asset Management Ltd** in Manchester, United Kingdom.

 ### 🔥 What I Do
 - 🏗️ **Microservices Architecture**: Designing and building distributed systems that handle millions of transactions